What is desexing?

 It’s important to note laparoscopic desexing removes only the ovaries (not the uterus or uterine horns) so the rest of the reproductive tract is still prone to disease however removal of the ovaries reduces hormonal output decreasing the risk of uterine disease.

 Laparoscopic desexing is an option to consider particularly in dogs that are prone to bloat and would benefit from a prophylactic gastropexy at the same time.
 We recommend seeking out a skilled surgeon who is well versed in handling laparoscopic surgeries and thus can complete them rapidly and smoothly with low risk of complications.

 These procedures are partial methods of desexing.
 In males the ductus deferens is ligated and in females the communication between the ovaries and uterus are ligated.
 This stops the animal from being able to breed but they are still at risk of all the reproductive diseases associated with a retained reproductive tract.
+This is a complicated procedure with multiple risks associated such as scarring or disruption to blood supply.
 Some breeders will recommend this procedure at only a few months of age so the pet can be purchased with assurance it will not be bred with the view to desexing it once it’s reach skeletal maturity.
 On the assumption an owner can manage their undesexed pet until the time of desex we do not recommend this unnecessary procedure.

 Are there any risks to surgical desexing?

 As with any surgical procedure, there is a small risk of complications during and after desexing.
 These can include your pet pulling their sutures out, swelling and/or infection at the site of incision.
 There is also an inherent risk, however minimal, with general anaesthesia (<0.04% morbidity).